browserengineering/book/book/security.md

 Hidden inputs shouldn't show up or take up space, while password input elements should show ther contents as stars instead of characters.

-*Certificate errors*: When accessing an HTTPS page, the `wrap_socket` call can raise a certificate error; [badssl.com](https://badssl.com) hosts several bad certificates you can use for testing.
-Catch these error and show a warning message to the user instead of the web page.
+*Certificate errors*: When accessing an HTTPS page, the web server can send an invalid certificate ([badssl.com](https://badssl.com) hosts various invalid certificates you can use for testing).
+In this case, the `wrap_socket` function will raise a certificate error; Catch these errors and show a warning message to the user.
 For all *other* HTTPS pages draw a padlock (spelled `\N{lock}`) in the address bar.

 *Script access*: Implement the [`document.cookie` JavaScript API][mdn-doc-cookie].
 Reading this field should return a string